 Cases of increased plasma concentration: As plasma concentrations of ropinirol may be increased in combination with fluvoxamine thus increasing the risk of overdose, surveillance and reduction in the posology of ropinirol during fluvoxamine treatment and after its withdrawal may be required.

 As plasma concentrations of propranolol are increased in combination with fluvoxamine, the propranolol dose may need to be lowered.

 When given with fluvoxamine, warfarin plasma concentrations were significantly increased and prothrombin times prolonged.

 Cases of increased side effects: Isolated cases of cardiac toxicity have been reported when fluvoxamine was combined with thioridazine.

 Caffeine plasma levels are likely to be increased during co-administration with fluvoxamine.
 Thus, patients who consume high quantities of caffeine-containing beverages should lower their intake when fluvoxamine is administered and adverse caffeine effects (like tremor, palpitations, nausea, restlessness, insomnia) are observed.

-Terfenadine, astemizole, cisapride, sildenafil: see section Special warnings and precautions for use.
+Terfenadine, astemizole, cisapride, sildenafil: see Precautions.

 Glucuronidation: Fluvoxamine does not influence plasma concentrations of digoxin.